Why Email Structure Matters

 Key Formatting Principles

-Here are 7 essential formatting rules:
+Here are the core rules:

 1. Block Format: This is the standard layout for professional emails.
 The entire message is aligned to the left margin.
 Text within paragraphs is single-spaced, while a double space (an extra blank line) is used between paragraphs.
 There is no indentation at the beginning of paragraphs.